 - Students are required to meet computer competency during the first 30 hours of coursework.
-For additional information, visit www.ws.edu and migrate to the "computer competency" page. - High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed.
-Additional courses or hours beyond those listed above may be needed for - students to transfer as juniors to certain senior institutions.
-Mathematics Education students should check requirements for admission to teacher education programs at senior institutions
+For additional information, visit www.ws.edu and click on the "computer competency" page. - "computer competency" page.

+High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed. - Additional courses or hours beyond those listed above may be needed for students to transfer as juniors to certain senior institutions.
+Mathematics Education students should check requirements for admission to teacher education programs at senior institutions.